Only 20 weeks into the year, 2018 is turning out to be far busier than last year. Especially this month, for some reason.

 We just got this from Karolina Łuć in Gdynia:

 Eric Reiss will also be there.
 (We know … he’s not Eric Reis, but it slowed us down.)
-The Dropbox thing got our attention and there are a lot of interesting speakers.
-The slogan is also cool: “The highest ratio of Product & UX heroes per square meter.”
+The Dropbox execs got our attention and there are a lot of interesting speakers.
+The slogan also is cool: “The highest ratio of Product & UX heroes per square meter.”

 Gdynia is on the coast just north of Gdańsk, so getting there should be easy.
 And there’s a tequila after-party event on the beach.
 So, yeah, this looks cool!

-Tickets start at 1,299 PLN, or about 300 euros and you can get them here.
+Tickets start at 835.44 euros and you can get yours here.

 As we state in the Digiday blurb above, no business segment has been disrupted more dramatically by the Internet than media and advertising.
 Conventional media misplayed digital from the beginning.